adambloebaum/Pitching-Biomechanics/README.md

 # biomech

-a collection of biomechanics related projects, some of which use the openbiomechanics project data (see .bib)
+predictive models and dashboards using biomechanics data

 ## dashboards